 Sam Keeley (Private Michael Parkes), Johnny Harris (Staff Sergeant Noah Frater), Joe Dempsie (Private Frankie Maguire), Kyle Soller (Private Karl Inkelaar), Nicholas Pinnock (Sergeant Forrest), Parker Sawyers (Private Shaun Williams), Philip Arditti (Khalil), Sofia Boutella (Ara), Michaela Coel (Kelly Williams)

 Four friends from the same neighbourhood in Detroit have enlisted in the army.
 They are shipped to the Middle East into the midst of one of the alien infection zones.
 In between fighting the monsters, the army is also having to deal with a local insurgency and they are placed on patrol duty in the civilian areas.
-They are then assigned to a mission under Staff Sergeant Frater of travelling into the infected zone and rescuing a group of soldiers that have failed to return.
+They are then assigned to a mission under Staff Sergeant Frater that involves travelling into the infected zone and rescuing a group of soldiers that have failed to return.
 The mission rapidly goes awry as their vehicles are destroyed by IEDs.
-With members of the team killed, they flee on foot under fire and are captured as they struggle to complete the mission.
+With members of the team killed, they flee on foot under fire and are captured, all while struggling to complete the mission.

 As it sets in, Monsters: Dark Continent is immediately a very different film to its predecessor.
-For one, Gareth Edwards shot the original digitally – it was fairly plain and uncomplicated visually but for the often immensely subtle fact that many of the backgrounds had been digitally inserted into existing locations.
-By contrast, Dark Continent has been shot with a richly textured and very self-consciously stylish cinematographic palette.
-The editing is fractured and piecemeal, the sort you can get in a modern action movie, with often closeup focus on the raw emotions of the characters, not the simple and visually unadorned style of the original.
+For one, Gareth Edwards shot the original digitally – it was fairly plain and uncomplicated visually but for the often very subtle fact that many of the backgrounds had been digitally inserted into existing locations.
+By contrast, Dark Continent has been shot with a richly textured and self-consciously stylish cinematographic palette.
+The editing is fractured and piecemeal, the sort you can get in a modern action movie, with often closeup focus on the raw emotions of the characters, which is very different to the simple and visually unadorned style of the original.

 (Nominee for Best Cinematography at this site’s Best of 2014 Awards).